Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Ideas.md

 - Morphogenetic tissue growth modelling
 - Morphogenetic/cellular automata founded hash functions for distributed ledgers technologies (i.e. blockchain)
 - Crowd modelling in tube stations using cellular automata models
+- Flock/swarm modelling for birds and mammals in site evaluation for wind farms
 ## Project Outcomes

 - BIM modelling software to aid architects in the design of regenerative infrastructure